magento/devdocs/src/cloud/project/user-admin.md

 ## Rebuild the environment {#rebuild}

 After you add a new user to a Cloud environment using the Project Web UI or the CLI, you must rebuild and deploy the environment.

-{:.bs-callout-info}
-If you add a user to the Magento Commerce application through the Magento Admin UI, you do not have to redeploy.

 Rebuilds are triggered when you push a new commit to an environment.
 To trigger a rebuild without changing any code, use the the following command to to create an empty commit and "force" rebuilding the environment: